Choosing the right intranet platform in 2026: 10 steps for high adoption and maximum ROI

 • Continuous engagement: Adoption requires a dedicated strategy.
 Use the platform’s analytics to track top searches, popular content, and adoption rates.
 Adjust your content and communication strategy based on real-world usage data.

 By prioritising a clear strategy, a mobile-first user experience, and a laser focus on your unique frontline and corporate needs, you will choose an intranet that becomes a vibrant, essential part of your digital employee experience.
+And then once you've chosen your intranet, you can think about the steps to build your intranet, which we also cover.

 Victoria